ld32/SmartSlurm/README.md

 ## ssbatch features:
 1) Auto adjust partition according to run-time request if they does not match up
+2) Auto adjust partition according to run-time request if they does not match up
+3) Auto re-run OOM (out of memory) and OOT (out of run-time) jobs

+4) Get good emails

+5) Auto adjust partition according to run-time request if they does not match up

 For example, this command:
 ssbatch -p medium -t 0-0:0:10 myjob.sh.     # notice mediume partition only allows job longer than 12 hours.